 Express rider, cavalry scout, Medal of Honor winner and buffalo hunter.

 Getting there is half the fun.
 From Golden, the twisting and turning Lariat Loop Trail is one of the most scenic (and hair raising) drives in Colorado.
-Keep your eyes on the road, which often has sheer drop off cliffs and can be filled with bike riders.
+Keep your eyes on the road, which often has sheer cliffs and can be busy with bike riders.
 Biking to the top of Lookout Mountain is a popular and challenging ride.
-But do stop at occasional pull-offs to enjoy the view and watch hang gliders, who often soar overhead.
+But do stop at occasional pull-offs to enjoy the view and watch hang gliders and paragliders that often soar overhead.
 This is one of the top hang gliding areas in Colorado.
 Many viewpoints look down directly on Coors Brewery - the largest single brewing site on earth.

 GENESEE PARK & BUFFALO HERD OVERLOOK